EQB: Synthesizing Permutative Quantum Gates and Circuits Using Rotation-Based Group Decomposition: Methods

 \subsection{EQB Synthesis Tool}

-Our proposed exact quantum binary (EQB) synthesis tool is a simple program that designs simple quantum circuits with the verification of results.
-This EQB synthesis tool generates quantum canonical cascades exactly as outlined in Section 3.1 above, as well as provides a solution for classical reversible cascades, as presented in [\ref{0}, \ref{2}].
+Our proposed exact quantum binary (EQB) synthesis tool is a simple program that designs simple quantum circuits and verifies the results.
+This EQB synthesis tool generates quantum canonical cascades exactly as outlined in Section 3.1 above and provides a solution for classical reversible cascades, as presented in [\ref{0}, \ref{2}].

-Recently, our EQB synthesis tool has been limited to 10 input variables ($n = 10$).
-Since this tool generates a string of $3*2^{n}-2$ elements ($a$ and $g$) to represent the group decomposition expression, the processing time for calculating a solution is significantly increased as $n$ increases.
+Recently, our EQB synthesis tool was limited to 10 input variables ($n = 10$).
+Since this tool generates a string of $3*2^{n}-2$ elements ($a$ and $g$) to represent the group decomposition expression, the processing time for calculating a solution significantly increases as $n$ increases.
 To employ the EQB synthesis tool, a user needs to provide the number of input variables ($n$), the number of logic levels ($p$), and the completely specified truth table for a function ($truth~vector$).
 The program produces circuits using the EQB Synthesis method as outlined in section 3.1 or the multivalued group decomposition (MGD) method as illustrated in [\ref{0}, \ref{2}], depending on what the user inputs.
-If EQB synthesis is desired, then a user must type in this tool the value of $p$.
-Our tool also displays to a user the visual representations of quantum rotations, which are being executed on the target qubit of a quantum circuit.
-Such a quantum circuit as the canonical cascade either executes rotational gates one-by-one or all rotational gates at once.
+If EQB synthesis is desired, the user must enter the value of $p$ in the tool.
+The program also provides the user with a visual representation of the quantum rotations that are being executed on the target qubit, as the cascade is either executed one gate at a time or entirely at once